EarlyByrdTeam/megatron-site/index.md

   </div>

   <figcaption style="margin-top:0.5em; font-style:italic;">
-  Figure 7: Training two models on three tasks using incremental transfer learning where by (a) has no frozen layers between tasks and (b) uses 10 and 15 frozen layers after the addition of the second and third task, respectively.
+  Figure 12: Training two models on three tasks using incremental transfer learning where by (a) has no frozen layers between tasks and (b) uses 10 and 15 frozen layers after the addition of the second and third task, respectively.
   </figcaption>

 </figure>

 <div style="text-align: justify;">
-A comparison between meta-learning and incremental transfer learning reveals several critical insights about multi-task medical imaging performance.
-Both approaches demonstrate consistent relative dataset difficulty rankings, with MRI-Brain-Tumor achieving the highest performance of 0.94 with meta-learning and 0.9 with transfer learning, and DeepSight-2d-Mammogram showing the poorest results of 0.54 with meta-learning and 0.3 with transfer learning.
-Notably, CBIS-DDSM-Mammogram exhibits remarkably similar performance between approaches (~0.76 vs ~0.75), suggesting this dataset represents an optimal difficulty level for both learning paradigms.
+A comparison between meta-learning (Figure 10) and incremental transfer learning (Figure 12) reveals several critical insights about multi-task medical imaging performance.
+Both approaches demonstrate consistent relative dataset difficulty rankings, with MRI-Brain-Tumor achieving the highest performance of 0.94 with meta-learning and 0.90 with transfer learning, and DeepSight-2d-Mammogram showing remarkably similar performance of about 0.3 between approaches.
 <br><br>
 The incremental transfer learning results reveal severe limitations inherent to this approach.
 The line plots demonstrate clear evidence of catastrophic forgetting, where previously learned tasks experience immediate and severe performance degradation to near-zero mAP50 when the model begins learning subsequent tasks.
 These results show that traditional fine-tuning approaches cannot maintain multi-task competency in medical imaging domains, and are especially unfit for use cases that require new datasets to be integrated in the training pipeline.
 <br><br>